Everything You Need to Know About Kitchen Wall Art

 Sizing and Placement: Getting It Just Right

-Finding the right size is perhaps the trickiest part of selecting art for kitchen walls.
+Finding the right size is perhaps the trickiest part of decorating kitchen walls with art.
 Too small, and the art disappears into the background.
 Too large, and it overwhelms your kitchen's scale.
 The goal is balance.

 General Sizing Tips